jspsych/jsPsych/docs/overview/timeline.md

 main_timeline.push(part1_trial, choice_trial);
 ```
-In the above implementation of `choice_trial`, choice 1 adds `english_branch` to the start of `main_timeline`, such that `main_timeline = [english_branch, part1_trial, choice_trial]`, but because the execution of `main_timeline` is past the first node at this point in runtime, the newly added `english_branch` will not be executed.
+In the above implementation of `choice_trial`, choice 1 adds `english_branch` at the start of `main_timeline`, such that `main_timeline = [english_branch, part1_trial, choice_trial]`, but because the execution of `main_timeline` is past the first node at this point in runtime, the newly added `english_branch` will not be executed.
 Similarly, modifying `case '1'` in `choice_trial` to remove `part1_trial` will not change any behavior in the timeline.

+!!! danger "Dynamically adding/removing nodes in a  looping timeline"
-<strong>DON'T DO THIS:</strong> In the case of a looping timeline, adding a timeline node at a point before the current node will cause the current node to be executed again; and removing a timeline node at a point before the current node will cause the next node to be skipped.
+In the case of a looping timeline, adding a timeline node at a point before the current node will cause the current node to be executed again; and removing a timeline node at a point before the current node will cause the next node to be skipped.

 ## Timeline start and finish functions